Erik Winfree's allergies

 honey, ice cream, chocolate, pomegranate

-I can NOT eat; trace amounts can be unpleasant:
+I can NOT eat; even small amounts can be unpleasant:

 shrimp, lobster, clams, oysters, shellfish